Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 Gorilla trekkers spot a lowland gorilla in Odzala-Kokoua, Congo

-photo courtesy of Odzala Discovery Camps
+(photo courtesy of Odzala Discovery Camps)

 When visiting gorilla territory, prepare for a strenuous hike that involves long distances, thick vegetation, and slippery, muddy, and variable terrain.
 It can rain at any time of year, including months that are historically drier.
 There’s no set time for how long it takes to reach the gorillas: you may only hike for 45 minutes before you find them, or it may be hours.

 And remember that gorilla sightings, like all wildlife encounters, can’t be guaranteed.
-However, in all three countries sightings are extremely reliable and you will be guided to gorilla families that have been habituated to human presence.
+However, sightings are extremely reliable in all three countries, and you will be guided to gorilla families that have been habituated to human presence.

 RwandaUgandaCongo